My advice on caring for a baby Honeyeater

 Pretty much everything I’ve done, aside from the discovery of Wombaroo products and the medical help, has been from trial and error, which is really why I’m writing this rambling and slightly embarrassing post.

-I should add that so far Jones and Charlie get along perfectly well.
-They’re not best friends and they love pulling each other’s feathers at times, but mostly they’re happy to sit side by side, making me feel like Sir Francis of Assisi, on my shoulder or head.
-Charlie is especially fond of sleeping on the corner of my spectacles.
-Both birds have a habit of bursting into song whenever the phone rings or a good TV show is on (kind of rare…), but that’s about the only negative I can think of, aside from getting used to cleaning up after them if you let them fly free in your house.
 Clearly I’m indulging these animals, but they are very giving, loving, friendly and hilarious companions.
 Charlie comes whenever I call him and loves tangling himself up in my hair and playing there, which is fun until you try to get him out.
 Both birds put themselves to bed when they’re had enough.
 I do make sure I keep them somewhere that’s not draughty and also wrap them in flannel sheets or blankets (with air holes) because I’ve had friends whose birds have died of the cold this winter and after all the time and thought put into keeping these gorgeous birds alive, I’d feel devastated, and very foolish, for neglecting them in this small and obvious way.

 I hope this information helps anyone with birds, especially baby birds and fledglings.
 If you have any questions, please feel free to ask.